PlatosTwin/LawSchoolData/docs/index.markdown

     received an acceptance, rejection, or waitlist notification.
 The <i>A</i>, <i>R</i>, and <i>WL</i> traces are calculated by taking the number of acceptances, rejections, or waitlists up to a given date and dividing by the total number.
     <i>Acceptance Likelihood</i> is calcuated by dividing the number of acceptances remaining at any given point by the number
     of applicants who at that point had not yet received an acceptance, rejection, or waitlist and who had not withdrawn.
+    The data filtering requirements discussed in the introductory paragraphs, for plots 1, 3, and 4, mean that the
+    <i>Acceptance Likelihood</i> trace is likely to be of limited reliability.
+The faint diagonal lines
-The faint diagonal lines against the background represent months of waiting: y=x (0 months), 1 month, 2 months, ..., 6 months.
+    against the background represent months of waiting: y=x (0 months), 1 month, 2 months, ..., 6 months.
 Marker outlines in
     <span style="color: blue"><i>blue</i></span> represent splitters (>75th percentile LSAT and <25th percentile GPA) while marker
     outlines in <i>black</i> represent reverse splitters (<25th percentile LSAT and >75th percentile GPA).
+Percentile data is from 2020.
 The dashed blue line marks the date of the last data update.

 </div>
 ___